Why convert JSON to SQL?

 - JSON arrays of objects (

-- Arrays of primitive values (converted to multiple rows)
+- Arrays of primitive values — converted to multiple single-column rows

 - Mixed data types within the same object